 - Use reward points to buy replacement appliances.

 - Refill empty spray bottles with diluted vinegar for a cleaning spray.

-- Use equal parts vinegar and dishwashing liquid to clean shower screens, walls and bathroom basins saves household cleaning costs.
+- Using equal parts vinegar and dishwashing liquid to clean shower screens, walls, and bathroom basins saves household cleaning costs.

 - Make homemade hand wash from olive oil soap diluted in water and added to reusable dispenser bottles.

 - Use leftover lemon peels for cleaning and shining stainless steel items (will keep 4 – 5 days in fridge).